benmiller314/dsam2024fall/resources.md

 ## Transcription services

 If you're recording video, whether for your projects or for in-class presentations, it's a good idea to produce a text-only version as well.
-Not only will this help non-sighted people access your work, but it will also help enable search and improve <abbr title="search engine optimization">SEO</abbr>.
+Not only will this help non-sighted people access your work, but it will also help enable search and improve <abbr title="search engine optimization" aria-label="Search Engine Optimization">SEO</abbr>.

 If you're working from a script, great!
 There's your transcript.
 Taking this approach will also help you take advantage of your existing skills in revising text en route to producing your video draft, so you can spend less time editing in video software.